Frimkron/Ascidia/README.md

 Enclosed arrowheads may be attached to the end of almost any [horizontal](#horizontal-lines) or [vertical](#vertical-lines) line.
-Note, however, that *the line must be 2 or more characters long*:
+Note, however, that *the line must be 2 or more characters long*.

 Left-pointing arrowheads consist of a left chevron or angle-bracket character `<`, followed by a vertical-bar or pipe `|` character.